Everyone should be able to say whatever they want to say, but it's more profound than that.

 • Believe that it's possible.

 • Have patience.
-Someday you'll look back and be surprised how far you've come.
+Someday you'll look back and be surprised at how far you've come.